 As used in this section, "archaeological site" means any mounds, earthworks, burial or settlement sites, or other place where evidence of prehistoric or early historic settlement or occupation lies on or below the surface of the ground.

-The Ohio historical society may accept articles dedicating as preserves real property upon which significant archaeological sites are located, if funds and services are available for their preservation and protection.
+The Ohio history connection may accept articles dedicating as preserves real property upon which significant archaeological sites are located, if funds and services are available for their preservation and protection.

 An archaeological preserve is established when articles of dedication have been filed by or at the direction of the owner of site, or a governmental agency having ownership or control thereof, in the office of the county recorder of the county in which the site is located.

 Articles of dedication shall be executed by the owner of the land in the same manner and with the same effect as a deed or conveyance of an interest in real property and shall be irrevocable except as provided in this section.
-The county recorder may not accept articles of dedication for recording unless they have been accepted by the director of the Ohio historical society.
+The county recorder may not accept articles of dedication for recording unless they have been accepted by the director of the Ohio history connection.
 The articles shall be recorded in the official records of the county recorder.
 The director may not accept articles of dedication unless they contain terms restricting the use of the property which adequately provide for its preservation and protection, for restoration where appropriate, and for archaeological research and study.
 Whenever possible and consistent with such purposes, the articles shall provide for public access in order that the maximum benefit be obtained.